benmatselby/hagen/README.md

 ## Configuration

-There are two aspects to configurating `hagen`.
+There are two aspects to configuring `hagen`.

 ### Environment variables